 For successful construction field management, communication between the project manager, superintendent, and subcontractor(s) is vital.
 However, this is easier said than done.
 While the project manager is the head of the project and ensures everything is functioning as it should, they cannot always be on the jobsite nor do they want to be, but they do want to know about everything happening.
 The superintendent, on the other hand, sees the most up to date progress and is in the loop with everything in the project as it happens.
 Enabling the superintendent to pass along these significant updates to the offsite project manager (both thoroughly and efficiently) is the key to effective construction field management.

-Mobilizing field management is the simplest way to enable communication between all necessary parties, and construction field management solutions can do this.
+Mobilizing field management is the simplest way to enable communication between all necessary parties, and construction field management software can do this.
 Raken has a task management feature, allowing the superintendent to assign, complete, and manage team tasks all in one interface.
 The superintendent can then keep track of which tasks are open or closed, receive notifications of overdue or open items and follow up on tasks to monitor and report on progress.

 At The End of The Day

 There's nothing relaxing about field management in construction, but thankfully there is software available that will drastically reduce time spent reporting, chasing down daily reports, filling out time cards, and stressing about remembering what happened throughout the day on the jobsite.
 Know what to look for, read trusted reviews, and make your job easier by mobilizing your construction field management with intuitive software like Raken.
-Start with a 15-day free trial to streamline your field management and enjoy your days at the jobsite a whole lot more.
+Start with a free trial to streamline your field management and enjoy your days at the jobsite a whole lot more.